Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 That would be amazing, but unfortunately this doesn't work since the `toSignal` utility returns a read-only signal.

-But that doesn't mean we cannot do it ourselves.
+That doesn't mean we cannot do it ourselves though.
 Let's build it!

 ## Implementing Two-way binding between Signals and Query Params

-First let's create a handy `QueryParamsService` so we separate the query param handling logic from our component:
+First let's create a `QueryParamsService` so we separate the query param handling logic from our component:

 ```ts
 @Injectable({ providedIn: "root" })